Step-by-Step HHL Algorithm Walkthrough to Enhance the Understanding of Critical Quantum Computing Concepts: Introduction

 Besides analytical equations, matrix representation and computer simulations are important tools to enhance the understanding of qubit evolution.
 However, available examples that include computer simulations are usually of simple algorithms and, very often, without matrix representation.
 There is a lack of examples of important and relatively complex algorithms which combine some of the most important quantum computing concepts and basic algorithms.
 Such examples are desirable to allow students to appreciate the roles and the interplay of various basic concepts in a more realistic quantum algorithm.
-Harrow-Hassidim-Lloyd (HHL) quantum algorithm \cite{HHL}\cite{Cao} which can be used to solve linear system problems (LSP) and can provide exponential speedup over the classical conjugate gradient method is chosen for this purpose.
+Harrow-Hassidim-Lloyd (HHL) quantum algorithm \cite{HHL}\cite{Cao} which can be used to solve linear system problems (LSP) and can provide exponential speedup over the classical conjugate gradient method \cite{Chandra1975} is chosen for this purpose.
 HHL is the basic of many more advanced algorithms and is important in various applications such as machine learning \cite{Dmitry} and modeling of quantum systems \cite{Outeiral}\cite{survey}.
-It has also been proposed to solve the Poisson equation \cite{Wang}\cite{sispad}.
+HHL solves system of linear equation which is a discretization of \cite{Wang}\cite{sispad}.
 In this paper, we detail the qubit evolution in Harrow-Hassidim-Lloyd (HHL) quantum algorithm analytically with a 4-qubit circuit as a numerical example.
-Although HHL examples are available (e.g. \cite{Schleich}\cite{HHL_ex}), this paper has certain characteristics which are not all found in those examples.
+Although HHL examples are available elsewhere (e.g. \cite{Schleich}\cite{HHL_ex}), this paper has certain characteristics which are not all found in those examples.
 Firstly, the HHL algorithm is discussed analytically step-by-step and is self-contained.
 Secondly, a numerical example is given in bra-ket notation mirroring the analytical equations.
 Thirdly, a Matlab code corresponding exactly to the numerical example is available to enhance the understanding from a matrix point of view.
-The Matlab code allows the students to trace how the wavefunction evolves instead of just seeing the magnitude of the coefficients as in IBM-Q. Fourthly, a qiskit code written in python \cite{ qiskit} corresponding to the numerical example is available and can be run in IBM simulation and hardware machines \cite{ibm}.
+The Matlab code allows the students to trace how the wavefunction evolves instead of just seeing the magnitudes of the coefficients as in IBM-Q. Fourthly, a qiskit code written in python \cite{ qiskit} corresponding to the numerical example is available and can be run in IBM simulation and hardware machines \cite{ibm}.
 Finally, in the example, all the 4 qubits are traced throughout the process without simplification.